 By participating in Lumbee River Electric’s “Trade a Tree Program.”
 You can help drive down energy costs by allowing us to remove the high-maintenance tree(s) from our power lines.
 Here are the options:

-Option 1: We will buy a quality tree of your choice from an approved list at no cost to you on the conditions that:
+Option 1: We will buy a quality tree of your choice from an approved list at no cost to you on the following conditions:

 (1) The tree cannot be planted inside of our power line right-of-way.